top of page

 1. Preheat oven to 300 degrees F. Line baking pan with parchment paper.

-2. In a large bowl, combine pistachios, cherries, pumpkin seeds, oats or quinoa flakes, salt and cinnamon.
+2. In a large bowl, combine nuts, dried fruit, pumpkin seeds, oats or quinoa flakes, salt and cinnamon.
 Stir to combine.

-3. Add oil, maple syrup and vanilla to dry ingredients and blend well.
+3. In a separate bowl, combine oil, maple syrup and vanilla.
+Add wet ingredients to dry ingredients and blend well.

 4. Pour into the parchment-lined baking pan.
 Spread granola into an even layer and press down with fingers or the back of a wooden spoon.

-5. Bake for 30 to 35 minutes until quinoa mixture looks browned.
+5. Bake for 30 to 32 minutes until quinoa mixture looks lightly browned.
 Remove from oven and let cool.

 6. Once cooled, break granola into pieces.
 Store in an airtight container in the fridge for 2 to 3 weeks.